If you are just getting started with nootropic supplements, the choices can seem overwhelming. And even confusing at times.

 - Lion’s Mane Mushroom – a “brain tonic” used by Buddhist monks for thousands of years to enhance brain power.
 And strengthen their ability to focus during meditation.

-By boosting neurogenesis and assisting in repair, Lion’s Mane as a natural nootropic increases neurotransmitter levels and brain cell signaling.
+By boosting neurogenesis and assisting in repair, Lion’s Mane as a natural nootropic supports healthy neurotransmitter levels and better brain cell signaling.
 Affecting memory, learning, recall and mood.
 Leading to quicker thinking and decision-making.

 - Pine Bark Extract – as a natural nootropic is used primarily to increase cerebral blood flow.
 By increasing nitric oxide which helps dilate blood vessels.[vi]